BrRoman/livrets-php/README.md

 # Livrets
-Web app to create booklets with gregorio scores
+Web app to create booklets with LaTeX and Gregorio.
-# Livrets